rcbops/rpco-test-deploy-images/README.md

 It assumes that authorization credentials have already been loaded into the environment.

-The desired rpc-openstack branch to be used for the deploy **must** be entered as an ansible variable at the time the playbooks are executed.
+## Required variables
+These playbooks assume that the following variable are declared.
+These should be entered on the command-line.

+* **keyname**: The name of the Openstack ssh key you would like deployed to the instance that is created on Phobos.
+* **branch**: The branch of the rpc-openstack repo to use for the deploy.
+This is used to determine the release number to fetch from the CDN.

 ## Example usage
 The examples below assume that your current working directory is the same as